 Pilgrims also flock to Saint Peter's during religious holidays, such as Christmas and Easter, as the pope performs special masses at the basilica during these times.
 He gives blessings at Christmas and Easter, as well as his first blessing when he is elected, from the balcony of the central window above the entrances to the atrium.

-The 2016 Jubilee of Divine Mercy is also expected to bring big crowds.
+The 2016 Jubilee of Divine Mercy was a very big crowd draw.
 But even when there aren't any special events in session, the Basilica can get very crowded.
-The best time to visit without crowds is usually in the early morning, from 7 to 9 AM.
+The best time to visit without crowds is usually in the early morning, from 7 to 9 am.

 Saint Peter's Basilica Visiting Information